Strategic Initiatives

 MA's Registered Teacher Apprenticeship Program (RTAP)

-The Registered Teacher Apprenticeship Program (RTAP) is a job-embedded pathway to an Initial license in Massachusetts.
-Authorized through the MA Division of Apprentice Standards and coordinated by the MA Department of Elementary & Secondary Education, registered teacher apprentices are paid employees who 'earn while they learn,' completing approved coursework with an Educator Preparation Provider (EPP) while gaining supervised, in-class experience.
-The program is designed to expand access for aspiring educators and to strengthen local pipelines into hard-to-staff roles.
+The Registered Teacher Apprenticeship Program (RTAP) is a job-embedded pathway to an initial license in Massachusetts.
+Authorized through the MA Division of Apprentice Standards and coordinated by the MA Department of Elementary & Secondary Education, registered teacher apprentices are paid employees who earn while they learn, completing approved coursework with an Educator Preparation Provider (EPP) while gaining supervised, in-class experience.
+The program is designed to expand access for aspiring educators and to strengthen local pipelines for hard-to-staff roles.

 Cultivating Future Educators Through Diversity, Equity, and Inclusion